KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 Liota has the package manager feature which allows to dynamically load/unload the packages representing the fundamental building blocks of Liota as shown in the figure below.

-For this tutorial we have pre-created the packages required, users of Liota can reference them in future to create their packages as per the IoT use case.
+For this tutorial we have pre-created the packages required, users of Liota can reference them in future to create their own packages as per the IoT use case.
 Post-Liota installation the packages can be found in the following directory “/etc/liota/packages”.

 ![iot_data_flow](../images/iot_data_flow.png)

 1. **dh22_device:** Device Package

-2. **Adafruit:** It is the library used to collect the value from the DHT22 sensor over here it acts as the device communication protocol.
+2. **Adafruit:** It is the library used to collect the values from the DHT22 sensor, over here it acts as the device communication protocol.

 3. **edge_systems/rpi/edge_system:** Raspberry Pi Edge System Package

-4. **graphite_rpi_stats:** Package collect the CPU utilization, networking and disk usage stats from RPi.
+4. **graphite_rpi_stats:** This package collects the CPU utilisation, networking and disk usage stats from RPi.

-   graphite_dht22_metrics: It is the package which defines the metrics Temperature and Humidity to be collected.
+   **graphite_dht22_metrics:** It is the package which defines the metrics temperature and humidity to be collected.

-5. **Socket:** Package which uses Socket as the DCC_Comms to publish data to DCC
+5. **Socket:** Package uses Socket as the DCC_Comms to publish data to DCC

-6. **graphite_rpi:** It is the Liota package which defines Graphite DCC and registers RPi Edge System.
+6. **graphite_rpi:** This package defines Graphite DCC and registers RPi Edge System.
                  (https://graphite.readthedocs.io/en/latest/)

 For this tutorial, we'll require installing the Graphite DCC in a docker container.
-It can be installed on a separate machine/VM to which RPi has the networking access.
+It can be installed on a separate machine/VM to which RPi has networking access.

 You need to install the Docker engine in the machine/VM preferably Ubuntu 16.04 OS.
 The instruction in the below link can be followed to install Docker CE: